-8 Department of Communities & Local Government, Approved Document B (Fire safety) - Volume 1: Dwelling houses (2006 Edition)
+11 Department of Communities & Local Government, Approved Document B (Fire safety) - Volume 1: Dwelling houses (2006 Edition)

-9 National Fire Protection Association, U.S. experience with sprinklers and other automatic fire extinguishing equipment, February 2010

-- 3.14 The costs and savings associated with the proposed Measure are set out in detail in Section 8 of this Explanatory Memorandum. - 3.15 In other parts of the world where the fitting of fire sprinkler systems has become a statutory requirement there have been dramatic reductions in the number of deaths caused by domestic fires.
+- 3.13 A report12 published in the USA in February 2010 by the National Fire Protection Association concluded that in residential properties where wet pipe sprinklers are fitted: - The death rate per fire is lower by an estimated 83 per cent; - The average cost of property damage is \$4,000, compared with \$17,000 for a home without a sprinkler system (a 74 per cent reduction); - 97 per cent of reported structure fires have flame damage confined to the room of origin (all types of sprinklers) compared to 76 per cent when no automatic extinguishing system is present. - 3.14 The costs and savings associated with the proposed Measure are set out in detail in Section 8 of this Explanatory Memorandum. - 3.15 In other parts of the world where the fitting of fire sprinkler systems has become a statutory requirement there have been dramatic reductions in the number of deaths caused by domestic fires.
 For example in the city of Vancouver where byelaws have been introduced, in 1972-1974 the number of deaths per 100,000 population was just under 7 per year.
-By the period 1992-1998 the number of deaths per 100,000 population had fallen to 0.6, as a result of the mandatory sprinkler regulations 10. - 3.16 The most comprehensive study into the effectiveness of residential fire sprinklers to date was carried out by the Rural/Metro Fire Department, Scottsdale, Arizona.
-In June 1985, the City of Scottsdale passed an 'Ordinance' that required all new flatted and commercial structures built after 5 July 1985 to be fitted with a fire sprinkler system and all new single family residences built after 1 January 1986 to be able to accommodate fire sprinklers. - 3.17 In 1997 the Rural/Metro Fire Department, Scottsdale published Saving Lives, Saving Money: Automatic Fire Sprinklers: A 10 Year Study which analysed the impact of the Ordinance11. - 3.18 The Scottsdale study included a review of 109 fires that occurred in sprinklered structures, 44 of those being residential structures.
-In more than 90 percent of these incidents, one or two sprinkler heads controlled the fires, and the average amount of water used to suppress each fire was 209 gallons compared to 3,290 gallons estimated for manual suppression in residential properties.
-It was considered that 8 lives were saved over the period as a direct result of the installation of fire sprinkler systems, 4 of these in residential properties, and that up to \$25.4m was saved based on the total potential loss due to fire in sprinklered residential properties.
+By the period 1992-1998 the number of deaths per 100,000 population had fallen to 0.6, as a result of the mandatory sprinkler regulations13. - 3.16 The most comprehensive study into the effectiveness of residential fire sprinklers to date was carried out by the Rural/Metro Fire Department, Scottsdale, Arizona.
+In June 1985, the City of Scottsdale passed an 'Ordinance' that required all new flatted and commercial structures built after 5 July 1985 to be fitted with a fire sprinkler system and all new single family residences built after 1 January 1986 to be able to accommodate fire sprinklers.

-10 Building Research Establishment, Effectiveness of sprinklers in residential premises, February 2004
+13 Building Research Establishment, Effectiveness of sprinklers in residential premises, February 2004